UMAprotocol/UMIPs/UMIPs/umip-151.md

 ## Summary (2-5 sentences)
 The Volatility DAOracle is a collection of methodologies and implementations for indices and benchmarks.
 Each index can be verified by decentralized users through its data endpoint, open-source code, and methodology paper.
-This information can be looked up through the `timestamp` and `ancillaryData` of the `proposePrice` for each call to the Optimistic Oracle.
+This information can be looked up through the `requestAndProposePriceFor` call to the [SkinnyOO](https://docs-git-doc-updates-uma.vercel.app/contracts/oracle/implementation/SkinnyOptimisticOracle#parameters-4) where the following parameters can be used to query any of the indices in the Volatility DAOracle:

+* `identifier`: price identifier to identify the existing request.
+* `timestamp`: timestamp to identify the existing request.
+* `ancillaryData`: ancillary data of the price being requested.

 ## Motivation
 In traditional finance, there are many indices and benchmarks derived from complex calculations.
 In the U.S. these are typically regulated through enforcement.